 In Grayson County, the treasurer is also responsible for the sale of County Dog Tags, and reporting to our Animal Control Officer a list of county residents who have purchased them.

-The treasurer also works with local veterinarians to have Rabies Clinics throughout the county, twice a year.
+The treasurer also works with local veterinarians to have Rabies Clinics throughout the county.

-The treasurer’s office is also responsible for the monthly water/solid waste billing.
+The treasurer’s office is also responsible for the bi-monthly water/solid waste billing.